wanwenli/myblog/_posts/2014-01-28-React-Tutorial.md

 {% endhighlight %}

 The output would be only 0.
-All the values after the first occurence are omitted.
+All the values after the first occurrence are omitted.

 {% highlight ocaml %}
 val drop_once : 'a React.event -> 'a React.event
 {% endhighlight %}

 drop_once e is e without its next occurrence.
 Similarly, if we change the third line of the example above, the output would be 123.